What is trademark infringement, you ask? Here's everything you need to know.

 - The Claimant notifies their solicitor or intellectual property (IP) specialist to review their suspicion*

-- Should the “undertakings” above not be fulfilled – it is likely that the Claimant’s solicitor will begin legal proceedings proper to enforce their claim.
+- Should the “undertakings” above not be fulfilled – it is likely that the Claimant’s solicitor will begin legal proceedings to enforce their claim in the relevant Court system.

-*Within the trademarks statute there is a provision against “groundless threats” which is a countenance to incorrect claims being made against alleged infringers.
+*It is important to note that within the trademarks statute there is a provision against “unjustified threats” which is a countenance to incorrect claims being made against alleged infringers.
+In essence, if an incorrect claim or threat is made, the Defendant may be able to counterclaim.

 Before contacting the other side it is always important to 1. collect evidence of the alleged infringement and 2. contact a specialist solicitor to review whether a trademark infringement claim can be made.
 Incorrect claims may result in “groundless threats” being cited and a damages and costs award being granted against the Claimant.

-Whether you suspect someone is infringing your trademark, or you have received notice that you are alleged to have infringed someone else’s – it is very important that you contact a solicitor (ideally, a specialist) to identify the facts of the matter.
+Whether you suspect someone is infringing your trademark, or you have received notice that you are alleged to have infringed someone else’s it is very important that you contact a solicitor (ideally, a specialist) to identify the facts of the matter and the severity and veracity of the claim.

 Examples of TradeMark Infringement

-Example 1: Amazon Example Number #1 – “The Amazon Book Shop” – Identical Mark, Identical Goods
+Trademark Infringement Example 1: “The Amazon Book Shop” – Identical Mark, Identical Goods

 A manufacturer of bathroom cleaning products completes the creation of a range of new innovative products.
 These products are going to be aimed at the younger market which over the coming years will become the main demographic for the company.
 The company is focusing in particular on the trend around cleaning up, tidiness and wellness.
 The new brand will focus on the proactive feeling around cleaning up, rather than its practical benefit.
 After much back and forth, the branding teams come up with “Lego” – as in “Let’s Go” and create the packaging around this idea.
 The team do not anticipate any problems from the toy company “lego” as their products are completely different from what Lego sell.

 The products are released nationwide and become very popular through influencer campaigns and viral marketing.
 Soon the company receive a letter from Lego’s solicitors saying that they cannot use the word “lego” to promote their goods, even though they are totally different.
-This is because they say that even though the products are completely different they believe that it can be proven that there is a high likelihood that the general public would be confused.
+This is because they say that even though the products are completely different they believe that it can be proven that there is a high likelihood that the general public would be confused because of how famous the Lego toy trademark is.
 The company then have to recall all of its stock and destroy it.

 What to Do When You Think Your TradeMark is Being Infringed